-In order to test whether participants successfully mapped the word forms to their intended targets, in a Label Matching task, Experiment 1 presented participants with four targets, each corresponding to a different word; participants were then asked to select the appropriate target for a particular word.
-To determine whether participants in fact construed multiple polysemous targets as targets of a single label and whether they were able to discriminate those target meanings from foils, a Sense Selection task (Experiment 2) asked participants to identify, for each of the 4 novel words, the 3 targets for each word, distinguishing them from 5 foils, which were witnessed but unlabeled during exposure.
-Thus, we determined whether participants were able to discriminate one target meaning from distractors which had been labeled differently (Exp.
-1), and whether they could group commonly-labeled targets together in the presence of also-witnessed foils (Exp.2).
-All available participants were retested on the same two tasks after a weeklong delay with no intervening exposure.
+To test whether participants successfully mapped the word forms to their intended targets, in a Label Matching task, Experiment 1 presented participants with four targets, each corresponding to a different word; participants were then asked to select the appropriate target for a particular word.
+To determine whether participants in fact construed multiple polysemous targets as targets of a single label and whether they were able to discriminate those target meanings from foils, a Sense Selection task (Experiment 2) asked participants to identify, for each of the four novel words, the three targets for each word, distinguishing them from five foils, which were witnessed but unlabeled during exposure.
+Thus, we determined whether participants were able to discriminate one target meaning from distractors which had been labeled differently (Experiment 1), and whether they could group commonly labeled targets together in the presence of also-witnessed foils (Experiment 2).
+All available participants were retested on the same two tasks after a week-long delay with no intervening exposure.